diversen/gpt-translator/output/hamlet_part_translated.md

 **MARCELLUS**

-> And loyal to the Danish king.
+> And loyal to the Danish ruler.

 **FRANCISCO**